vipinagrawal25/MeMC/README.md

 data generated locally is plotted using lines and points, whereas the case we have done is in points.
 To make histogram we have used gsl-histogram library.
 One can also use numpy or other standard libraries to do the same.

+# Output's
+Apart from the snapshot of the position, the code outputs % of accepted moves in second column and total energy of the configuration in the third column in "mc_log".
+The log file is written inside the specified folder.

 # Visualization
 Visualization can be done using [visit](https://visit.org) or [paraview](https://www.paraview.org).
 We provide a python utility "utils/viz_memc.py".
 The program takes three arguments: output from the exe_memc stored in the specified folder, the connections set by utils/gen_memc_conf.py, and the output file with extension .vtk.
 A sample execution will look like